Visit Shivta National Park to witness the ancient Nabatean city ruins. This Byzantine city thrived in the waterless Negev desert.

 Table of Contents

-Shivta National Park is located near road #211 in the Negev desert.
-Approximately 60 km drive from Beer Sheva and 76 km drive from Mitzpe Ramon.
+Shivta is near road #211 in the Negev desert – approximately 60 km from Beer Sheva and 76 km from Mitzpe Ramon.
 And the easiest way to reach this spot is by entering “Shivta National Park” into the navigation app.

 Interactive map of the area: